AliTurkarslan/Anti-Money-Laundering-AML-Transaction-Level-Models/README.md

                                # Use 'smote' or 'adasyn' for non-linear data distributions.

 ## References
--Wei et al. - 2023 - A Dynamic Graph Convolutional Network for Anti-money Laundering -Cheng et al. - 2024 - Graph Neural Networks for Financial Fraud Detection A Review -Johannessen and Jullum - 2023 - Finding Money Launderers Using Heterogeneous Graph Neural Networks -Wan and Li - 2024 - A Novel Money Laundering Prediction Model Based on a Dynamic Graph Convolutional Neural Network and -Ikeda et al. - 2020 - A New Framework of Feature Engineering for Machine Learning in Financial Fraud Detection
+ - `Wei et al. - 2023 - A Dynamic Graph Convolutional Network for Anti-money Laundering
+ - `Cheng et al. - 2024 - Graph Neural Networks for Financial Fraud Detection A Review
+ - `Johannessen and Jullum - 2023 - Finding Money Launderers Using Heterogeneous Graph Neural Networks
+ - `Wan and Li - 2024 - A Novel Money Laundering Prediction Model Based on a Dynamic Graph Convolutional Neural Network and
+ - `Ikeda et al. - 2020 - A New Framework of Feature Engineering for Machine Learning in Financial Fraud Detection

 ## License
 This project is licensed under the MIT License.